CFandR-github/advisory/opis_closure_rce/opis_closure_advisory.md

 # opis/closure + laravel/framework unserialize RCE

-**Opis Closure** is a library that aims to overcome PHP's limitations regarding closure serialization by providing a wrapper that will make all closures serializable.
+**Opis Closure** is a library that aims to overcome PHP's limitations regarding closure serialization by providing a wrapper that will make all closures serializable [\[1\]](https://opis.io/closure/3.x/).
 Install it from Composer:\
 $ composer require opis/closure

-Start POI from SerializableClosure class.\
+Start Object Injection chain from SerializableClosure class.\
 Class SerializableClosure implements Serializable interface.

 ![](./images/opis_doc_html_1b9913e374913f3e.png)

-Enabled closure signing heavily reduces the ability to use this class in POP-chain.
+Enabled closure signing [\[2\]](https://opis.io/closure/3.x/security.html) heavily reduces the ability to use this class in Object Injection chain.
 Without knowlegde of SecurityProvider::secret attacker will be unable to pass hashsum verification.
 But by default closure signing is disabled and securityProvider variable is null.

 Official documentation says:

 ![](./images/opis_doc_html_ae2f6139702fae29.png)

 Unserialized objects are created not within eval, but within custom stream wrapper.